jimhigson/oboe.js-dissertation/main/main.md

 millisecond on the CPU.
 It is unlikely any two requests return closely enough in time that the threads will process in series rather than parallel, loosing thread's natural strengths for utilising multiple cores.
-Even if they do, the actual CPU time required in making an http request is so short that any concurrent processing is a pyrrhic victory.
+Even if they do, the actual CPU time required in making an HTTP request is so short that any concurrent processing is a pyrrhic victory.

 Node builds on the model of event-based, asynchronous i/o that was